-The Early Childhood Program is an inquiry-based, developmental program that caters to the individual needs of our diverse group of learners aged two and a half years old to six and a half years old.
+The Early Childhood Programme is an inquiry-based, developmental programme that caters to the individual needs of our diverse group of learners aged two and a half years old to six and a half years old.

 In our Early Childhood programme, we place an increased emphasis on:

 - Learning through play and individual discovery;

 - Learning through integrated units of inquiry;

 - Developing skills that allow students to work collaboratively;